jefftranter/6502/asm/BBCBasic/README.md

 TODO:
 - Implement OS calls
 - Test and debug (initially use my simulator)
+- See if any unimplemented MOS calls are needed.
 - See if could fit in ROM (need to get all code to fit in 16K).

 References: